Debug Your Plugin

 Using breakpoints effectively can help us quickly analyze and locate issues.

-Plugin debugging requires editing the Run/Debug Configurations
+Plugin debugging requires editing the Run/Debug Configurations in IntelliJ IDEA beforehand.

 Editing Debug Configurations